 Abstract

-Despite operating under different mandates, both researchers and managers struggle to align their data with community-agreed principles such as FAIR (Findable, Accessible, Interoperable, and Reusable) (Wilkinson et al. 2016) and Indigenous Data Sovereignty frameworks like the CARE principles (Collective Benefit, Authority to Control, Responsibility, and Ethics) (Carroll, Rodriguez-Lonebear, and Martinez 2019; Jennings et al. 2023).
-Adhering to CARE data management principles is all the more important when it comes to salmon related data given the sociocultural importance of salmon to the Indigenous communities of the Northern Pacific and Trans-Atlantic (Ween and Colombi 2013; Earth Economics 2021).
-Large volumes of data collected through long-term monitoring programs hold tremendous value, especially for secondary users—but are often inaccessible due to a lack of time, resources, and incentives for data producers to publish them (LINDENMAYER et al. 2012).
+Due to a lack of practical resources, both salmon biologists struggle to align their data with community-agreed principles such as FAIR (Findable, Accessible, Interoperable, and Reusable) (Wilkinson et al. 2016) and Indigenous Data Sovereignty frameworks like the CARE principles (Collective Benefit, Authority to Control, Responsibility, and Ethics) (Carroll, Rodriguez-Lonebear, and Martinez 2019; Jennings et al. 2023).
+Adhering to CARE data management principles is all the more important when it comes to salmon related data given the sociocultural importance of salmon to First Nations, Tribes, and Indigenous communities throughout the North Pacific and North Atlantic regions (Ween and Colombi 2013; Earth Economics 2021).
+While both FAIR and CARE present laudable goals with respect to data stewardship, these sets of principles can sometimes be at odds with each other and implementing both presents an inherent challenge.
+Nonetheless, several of the best practices we propose can help clarify shared objectives and increase transparency and trust that is essential for integrating both FAIR and CARE principles.
 Without clear support and guidance, well-intentioned practitioners are left with ad hoc approaches that limit reuse and interoperability.
-This gap can only be bridged by equipping both data producers and stewards with tools, support, and institutional backing to publish interoperable, machine-readable metadata and datasets in alignment with shared principles.
+This gap can only be bridged by equipping both data producers and stewards with tools, support, and organizational backing to publish interoperable, machine-readable metadata and datasets in alignment with shared principles.

 Defining Data Stewardship in Salmon Science

-Specifically, effective salmon data stewards perform several critical functions:
+Effective salmon data stewards perform several critical functions:

 Technical oversight: Ensuring metadata completeness, adherence to standardized terminologies and vocabularies, and robust quality assurance protocols.